eliranwong/toolmate/package/toolmate/docs/Azure API Setup.md

 4. Sign up and sign in Azure account
 6. Select `Deploy to selected resource`
 7. Locate the newly created resource under `All resources`
+8. Select Azure Open AI
-8. Copy one of the `API keys` and `inference endpoint` store it in a secure place
+9. Copy one of the `API keys` and `inference endpoint` store it in a secure place

 # Setup in ToolMate AI